Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 This raised the interesting question of whether humans were an exception to that doctrine or how, if they were not, they were abiding by it.

-“May I ask a question?”
+"May I ask a question?"
 Bedu asked.

 Snapfire and Rebar glanced at each other.
 If any kind of communication took place, Bedu couldn’t see how, but Rebar shrugged and nodded.
-“Sure.”
+"Sure."

-“*Why* do you like him?”
+"*Why* do you like him?"

 The question seemed to completely trip up both of the humans, if he was reading their body language correctly.
 Neither of them replied at first - instead they stared at him, looked at each other, stared at him again.
 Rebar opened his mouth to venture something, then frowned and scratched at his head.

-“...We’re a team.”
+"...We’re a team."
 He said at last, as if that was sufficient explanation.
 It clearly sufficed for Snapfire, who nodded.

-“A team, yes, but what is it about *this man in particular* that you find likable?”
+"A team, yes, but what is it about *this man in particular* that you find likable?"
 Bedu insisted.

 Rebar scowled at him, and Bedu sensed that he’d managed to wound the human somehow.
-“We’ve been through shit together that’d leave you as a greasy fuckin’ smear on the deck.”
+"We’ve been through shit together that’d leave you as a greasy fuckin’ smear on the deck."
 He said.
-“I trust Snap with my life, and he’s worth that trust.
-What more reason do I need?”
+"I trust Snap with my life, and he’s worth that trust.
+What more reason do I need?"

 The explanation satisfied Bedu, and in retrospect should have been obvious.
 Reciprocal affection generated team cohesion, thereby mutually improving the odds of both their survival in a dangerous situation.
 An instinct that made perfect sense given that these were *deathworlders* after all - their entire home planet was a dangerous situation.

-“I meant no offense.”
+"I meant no offense."
 Bedu soothed.
-“It’s in my nature to be seek explanations for the unexplained.”
+"It’s in my nature to be seek explanations for the unexplained."

-“Satisfied?”
+"Satisfied?"
 Snapfire asked.

-“I am, thank you.”
+"I am, thank you."
 Bedu told him.
-“Though, another question does present itself.”
+"Though, another question does present itself."

-“Shoot.”
+"Shoot."
 Rebar offered.
 Bedu needed a moment to parse what was presumably a colloquialism.

-“Correct me if I am in error…” he began “But your behaviour towards me personally has been entirely friendly.
+"Correct me if I am in error…" he began "But your behaviour towards me personally has been entirely friendly.
 I daresay I’ve never had such warm company before in my life.
-I am curious as to why that should be seeing as I am, after all, your prisoner.”
+I am curious as to why that should be seeing as I am, after all, your prisoner."

-“We’re not in the business of makin’ enemies.”
+"We’re not in the business of makin’ enemies."
 Rebar said.

-“Heck, we got enough of ‘em already…” Snapfire added *sotto voce*.
+"Heck, we got enough of ‘em already…" Snapfire added *sotto voce*.

-“...What’s happened here is you’ve been regrettably caught up in events.”
+"...What’s happened here is you’ve been regrettably caught up in events."
 Rebar finished.
-“If things go as we hope, you should be back in command of your ship and on your way again before long.”
+"If things go as we hope, you should be back in command of your ship and on your way again before long."

-“That doesn’t explain the personable reception.”
+"That doesn’t explain the personable reception."
 Bedu pointed out.
-“What does it benefit you to… ‘charm’ me?”.
+"What does it benefit you to… ‘charm’ me?".

-“What’d it benefit us to antagonize you?”
+"What’d it benefit us to antagonize you?"
 Rebar replied.
-“Like Snap said, our kind have a lotta enemies right now, lotta bad press.
-It can’t hurt us to leave you with a good impression, and might even help.”
+"Like Snap said, our kind have a lotta enemies right now, lotta bad press.
+It can’t hurt us to leave you with a good impression, and might even help."

-“Ah.”
+"Ah."
 Bedu nodded, admiring the human’s candour.
 The logic was perfectly flawless.
-“Thank you.”
+"Thank you."

 He put his banner away.
-“For what it may be worth…” he said, “I’m genuinely fascinated to meet humans at long last.
-You’re very different to all of the speculation and rumor.”
+"For what it may be worth…" he said, "I’m genuinely fascinated to meet humans at long last.
+You’re very different to all of the speculation and rumor."

-“Gotta be honest, I ain’t paid much attention to the speculation and rumor.”
+"Gotta be honest, I ain’t paid much attention to the speculation and rumor."
 Rebar said.

-“For a typical perspective, look no further than my reclusive colleague.”
+"For a typical perspective, look no further than my reclusive colleague."
 Bedu told him.
 He knocked on the wall.
-“Hkzzvk!
-Are you still alive in there?”
+"Hkzzvk!
+Are you still alive in there?"

-*”You can’t open this door!”* Hkzzvk called back. *“I overrode the door lock!
-They can’t get in!”*
+*"You can’t open this door!"* Hkzzvk called back. *"I overrode the door lock!
+They can’t get in!"*

 Bedu aimed an expression of barely-patient tolerance at the humans, who for their part seemed genuinely concerned.

-“Seriously, is he gonna be like that the whole way?”
+"Seriously, is he gonna be like that the whole way?"
 Snapfire asked.

-“‘Cause if he has a heart attack from the panic or whatever, we won’t be able to do shit for him.”
+"‘Cause if he has a heart attack from the panic or whatever, we won’t be able to do shit for him."
 Rebar agreed.

-“Especially seeing as he’s overridden the lock.”
+"Especially seeing as he’s overridden the lock."
 Bedu observed.
-“Or would that not be an obstacle?”
+"Or would that not be an obstacle?"

-“Dude.
-If I wanted to I could kick that door so hard that Hicks-vick there would be in danger from the shrapnel.”
+"Dude.
+If I wanted to I could kick that door so hard that Hicks-vick there would be in danger from the shrapnel."
 Rebar said, in the calm tones of somebody who *wasn’t* boasting.
 He kept his voice low enough that Hkzzvk probably couldn’t hear.

-“Titan could get it open the gentler way in a couple of [*Ri’*].”
+"Titan could get it open the gentler way in a couple of [*Ri’*]."
 Snapfire added.

-“Vzk’tk psychology being what it is, I suspect that either approach might well kill him.”
+"Vzk’tk psychology being what it is, I suspect that either approach might well kill him."
 Bedu said.
-“This is what you are up against, unfortunately.
+"This is what you are up against, unfortunately.
 Hkzzvk may be annoyingly stupid, but in this case it has nothing to do with intelligence and everything to do with instinct.
-He is a herd grazer, and he has been cornered by predators with nowhere to run.”
+He is a herd grazer, and he has been cornered by predators with nowhere to run."

-“Wild horse in the stable, huh?”
+"Wild horse in the stable, huh?"
 Snapfire scratched his chin and stared intently at the door, calculating.

 Bedu wondered what he was thinking.
 There were enough similarities between Corti and human facial expressions as to make assessing Snapfire’s thoughts tantalizingly impossible.
-“He is not unique,” he said.
-“Reactions like this are exactly why you have ‘a lot of enemies’.
+"He is not unique," he said.
+"Reactions like this are exactly why you have ‘a lot of enemies’.
 You don’t, in fact, have a lot of enemies.
-Your only *enemies* are the Hunters - everything else is panicking.”
+Your only *enemies* are the Hunters - everything else is panicking."

 Rebar chuckled.
-“Nah, see, when my boy here starts talkin’ about wild horses, he’s thinkin’ of trying to break it in,” he explained.
-“Ain’t that right, Snap?”
+"Nah, see, when my boy here starts talkin’ about wild horses, he’s thinkin’ of trying to break it in," he explained.
+"Ain’t that right, Snap?"

-“*Break* him?”
+"*Break* him?"
 Bedu asked, hoping that the colloquialism was not as horrifying as it sounded.

-“Break him **in**.”
+"Break him **in**."
 Snapfire stressed the word, as if that explained it.
-“It’s a ranching term.
+"It’s a ranching term.
 We’ve got these animals on Earth - horses - our ancestors domesticated them thousands of years ago, but they’re still panicky herd animals.
-Breaking them in means forcing them to trust humans.”
+Breaking them in means forcing them to trust humans."

-“How can you *force* trust?”
+"How can you *force* trust?"

-“Easy.
-You give them no other option *but* to trust, then reward that trust.”
+"Easy.
+You give them no other option *but* to trust, then reward that trust."

-“Hkzzvk is not an animal except in the same technical sense that we are.”
+"Hkzzvk is not an animal except in the same technical sense that we are."
 Bedu pointed out.

-“You said it yourself, he’s running on instinct right now…” Snapfire retorted.
+"You said it yourself, he’s running on instinct right now…" Snapfire retorted.

 Bedu thought, then acquiesced.
-“It is probably for his own good if some attempt is made to calm him.”
+"It is probably for his own good if some attempt is made to calm him."
 He agreed.
-“Prolonged stress really could cause him serious harm.”
+"Prolonged stress really could cause him serious harm."

 Rebar’s hand slammed down onto Snapfire’s shoulder so hard that Bedu flinched - the friendly blow would have gravely wounded a Corti, if not killed him outright.
-“In that case,” he said “I guess we’ve found something for you to do.”
+"In that case," he said "I guess we’ve found something for you to do."

 ---